Constructive Feedback of Non-Markovianity on Resources in Random Quantum States: Effects of non-Markovian Dephasing Channel on Quantum correlations of Random States

 \subsubsection{Robustness of random states under dephasing noise}

 To estimate whether QCs of random initial states are robust against noise, we can examine the noise strength that a state can sustain just after passing through the channel.
-It leads to the value of threshold noise, denoted by \(p_c\) of that state.
+It leads to the value of threshold noise, \(p_c\) of that state.
 Since we are dealing with non-Markovian channel, $p_c$ should also depend on the non-Markovianity parameter as well as the strength of the noise of the channels acted on a single qubit or both the qubits.
+Notice that the value of \(p_c\) quantifies the fragile nature of QCs against noise, thereby depicting the harmful consequence of noisy quantum channels.

 As observed before, for a single-sided channel, LN as well as QD of all pure states do not collapse, thereby having no existence of \(\overline{p}_c\).
 For a given QC measure, $\mathcal{Q}$, high values of $\overline{p}_c^Q$ obtained with random input states imply more robustness of $\mathcal{Q}$ on average against noise.
 We find that the pattern of \(\overline{p}_c^E\) for LN is qualitatively similar when noise acts on a single side or both the sides of the randomly generated states -- it posses high value in case of single-sided channel than that of the double-sided ones as clearly shown in Table \ref{tab_meanpcrit_ent} and Fig. \ref{figmeanpcritdephall}.
 Interestingly, it decreases with \(\alpha\) for all random states having a fixed rank (see Fig. \ref{figmeanpcritdephall}).
-On the other hand, if we fix \(\alpha\), \(\overline{p}_c\) for LN decreases with the rank of the states, thereby indicating robustness of random pure states under decoherence.
-The decrease of \(\overline{p}_c\) with rank can also be understood along with the fact that entanglement in random two-qubit states decreases with the rank.
-Moreover, it again establishes that non-Markoviantity does not play a role in robustness.
+On the other hand, if we fix \(\alpha\), \(\overline{p}_c\) for LN decreases with the rank of the states, thereby indicating robustness of pure states under decoherence.